-Opioids treat severely debilitating pain.
+Opioids are prescribed to treat debilitating pain.
 That is, your doctor won't prescribe an opioid if you've had lingering back pain for a few days.
-In fact, doctors often prescribe opioids to cancer patients or as a post-surgical pain reliever.
+In fact, doctors often prescribe opioids to cancer patients or as a postsurgical pain reliever.
 Their use for chronic pain relief, however, is a bit more controversial.

 But when taken as directed and under the careful supervision of your doctor, opioids are a safe and effective treatment option for relieving debilitating chronic pain.

 What Are Opioids and How Do They Work?

 Opioids belong to a class of drugs and medications known as analgesics.
 The one similarity all analgesics share is that they are pain relievers.
 Opioids are powerful prescription-only analgesics.

 Your doctor may refer to opioids as narcotics, which can make some patients hesitant to take them.
 Though the word "narcotic" carries some negative connotations, these types of drugs are a widely accepted treatment.

 Opioids work by essentially decreasing your perception of, and therefore your reaction to, pain.
 They do this by interacting with specific proteins called opioid receptors.
 Opioid receptors are located throughout your body, but when opioid medications attach to receptors in your brain and spinal cord, they alter your perception of pain.